* Risk currencies supported by optimism on U.S.-China trade

 TOKYO, Dec 24 (Reuters) - The Australian dollar held firm on Tuesday near a 4-1/2-month peak on optimism about U.S.-China trade relations, while the British pound was on the defensive as worries resurfaced about a chaotic departure from the European Union.

-The Australian dollar fetched $0.69295 in early trade, up 0.12% and within striking distance of its Dec.
+The Australian dollar fetched $0.69175 flat in Asia but within striking distance of its Dec.
 13 peak of $0.6939, its highest level since late July.
 The currency has gained over 1% in the past four sessions.

 China said on Monday it will lower tariffs on products ranging from frozen pork and avocado to some types of semiconductors next year as Beijing looks to boost imports amid a slowing economy and a trade war with the United States.